Classy-Faizu/kmeans-clustering-analysis/README.md

 ## Overview

 This project demonstrates the implementation of the K-Means clustering algorithm using Python.
-The objective was to analyse datasets by grouping similar data points into clusters and visualising the results.
+The project explores unsupervised machine learning by grouping similar data points into clusters and analysing the resulting patterns.

 ## Technologies Used